marcodeangelis/stochastic-area-metric/README.md

 d2 = [4.5]*8
 ```

-We can already use our code to compute the area metric with the following line of code:
+We can already use the code to compute the area metric in just one line:

 ```python